Playbook

 2. Open the Roles page from within Server Settings.
 You’ll notice a Community Verification role has been created already, but you don’t need to do anything with this role yet.

-3. Click Create Role to create a new, dedicated role that you want to use to verify member identities—for example, one called Verified.
+3. Click Create Role to create a new, dedicated role that you want to use to verify identities—for example, one called Verified.

 4. Click Permissions for the Verified role, and toggle on the permission options for View Channels and Read Message History.
 You can enable other permissions for this role as desired.
 Click Save Changes when you’re done.